 Yes.
 After you first qualify, your certificate will be valid for 1 year during which you do not need to do any CPD training.
 Following this, you will need to subscribe to the Zenways CPD programme (cost of £69/year).
 This provides you free access to all our CPD workshops, covers access to our private teaching members website, and all the administration and certificate renewal.
 Annually, you will need to submit evidence for completing 10 CPD within that year to receive a new certificate.
-More details about our CPD system will be given on the course.
+More details about our CPD system are given here.

 Why should I continue on and attend module 2?